rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 >
 > -- Sherlock Holmes (Arthur Conan Doyle, "The Blanched Soldier")

-`match` enforces exhaustive case analysis, which helps catch bugs in program logic and ensures that the value of a match expression is well-defined.

-Case analysis is an important problem solving technique: Dividing a problem into some number of separate cases, and then analyzing each case individually.
+One useful way to tackle a complex problem is to break it down into individual cases and analyze each case individually.

-For this method of problem solving to work, the cases must be *collectively exhaustive*; otherwise, a case that was not covered would mean a potential problem instance for which no solution has been identified.
+For this method of problem solving to work, the breakdown must be *collectively exhaustive*; all of the cases you identified must actually cover all possible scenarios.

+Using `enum` and `match` in Rust can aid this process, because `match` enforces exhaustive case analysis:
-This brings us to one of the fundamental restrictions of Rust's `match` construct: the collection of cases must be exhaustive.
-In other words, every possible input value must be covered by the pattern for a least one arm in the match.
+Every possible input value for a `match` must be covered by the pattern in a least one arm in the match.

+This helps catch bugs in program logic and ensures that the value of a `match` expression is well-defined.

 So, for example, the following code is rejected at compile-time.